Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/workflow-signing.md

 ### Authentication, approval and OpenID Connect
 The Workflow Signing flows works as part of the Signaturgruppen Broker platform and has been integrated to support any identity provider and eID already supported by the broker and ensures a coherent and streamlined UX no matter what authentication options are used.
 More technically, then the Workflow Signing flow is invoked on top of a successful authentication, then using this authentication to sign the documents.
-This allows flexibility and control for the integrating service, who can control reuse and age of the used authentication session, with options randing from strict authentication pr approval to relaxed session reuse.
+This allows flexibility and control for the integrating service, who can control reuse and age of the used authentication session, with options ranging from strict authentication pr approval to relaxed session reuse.

 ### Visual walkthrough
 <img width="1905" height="967" alt="image" src="https://github.com/user-attachments/assets/a7a1cd9e-f295-418a-adcf-cda71785cb9a" />